emostafa866/JWTAdminTest/README.md

 - after login u will only recieve a JWT in the response then u can intercept with each request header .

 - the key of the header will be " Auth" and the value of JWT will starts with "Bearer " .

+- as required , after adding a new user the admin will be logged out and he should log in again to access any resources
+-